Macil/aocd/README.md

 projects.
 For Advent of Code, it's usually the most convenient to have the code related to a single day in a single file.
 Deno's standard "deno test" command with no arguments expects tests to be in separate files named "test.ts" or with the extension ".test.ts".
-This template sets up a "deno task test" command to be used in place of "deno test" which also runs tests in all "day_#.ts" files.
+Aocd's project template sets up `deno.json` to add a "deno task test" command that can be used in place of "deno test" to also run tests in all "day_#.ts" files.
 All arguments to "deno task test" are passed to "deno test".

 For the tests, you are expected to replace the `TEST_INPUT` contents with test input from the Advent of Code problem description and then update the expected